 PHTH 7554 CLINICAL EDUCATION IV (5).
 This course provides a hands on experience for the student in selected clinical environments.
 Students will have an opportunity to practice the clinical skills learned during the professional component.
 The student will be assigned to a clinical facility for seven weeks.
 The student will be supervised by a licensed physical therapist.
-The student's clinical performance will be evaluated by the Clinical Instructor using the American Physical Therapy Association's Clinical Performance linktructor (s) in fulfilling the requirements of the clinical evaluation experience.
+The student's clinical performance will be evaluated by the Clinical Instructor using the American Physical Therapy Association's Clinical Performance Instrument.
+The student will be expected to cooperate and collaborate with their Clinical Instructor(s) in fulfilling the requirements of the clinical education experience.
 The student will evaluate their performance in the clinical setting and compare this evaluation with that of the Clinical Instructor.
 Prerequisite: Successful completion of all prior, required coursework and/or permission of the instructor.

 PHTH 75604 CLINICAL EDUCATION V (5).
 This course provides a hands on experience for the student in selected clinical environments.
 Students will have an opportunity to practice the clinical skills learned during the professional component.
 The student will be assigned to a clinical facility for seven weeks.
 The student will be supervised by a licensed physical therapist.
 The student's clinical performance will be evaluated by the Clinical Instructor using the American Physical Therapy Association's Clinical Performance Instrument.
-The student will be expected to cooperate and collaborate with their Clinical Instructor(s) in fulfilling the requirements of the clinical setting and compare this evaluation with that of the Clinical Instructor.
+The student will be expected to cooperate and collaborate with their Clinical Instructor(s) in fulfilling the requirements of the clinical education experience.
+The student will evaluate their performance in the clinical setting and compare this evaluation with that of the Clinical Instructor.
 Prerequisite: Successful completion of all prior, required coursework and/or permission of the instructor.